Zywave/booster/src/_areas/design-system/components/checkboxes.md

 Gallery checkboxes are more prominent than standard checkboxes.
 They often feature an icon and take up a great deal of space on the page.
 They are generally used when they control the only selection the user can make on that page.

-- Because they’re so large, they should generally be reserved for when that selection is the only one the user can make on that page.
+- Because they're so large, they should generally be reserved for when that selection is the only one the user can make on that page.
 - Icons both emphasize the selection and reinforce the contrast between the options.

 <hr>